ymattw/url-shortener/README.md

 Now run the service with the config:

     $ docker run --rm -v $PWD/config.json:/opt/url-shortener/config.json:ro -p 8080:80 ymattw/url-shortener

-Note: If you database requires a password, best way to authenticate is to store your password in `~/.pgpass` and map that into `/root/.pgpass` when run the above docker command.

 # Request and Response